sonyccd/debian-doctor/README.md

 ## License

-This project maintains the same license as the original Debian Doctor bash script.
+This project is licensed under the MIT License.

+© 2025 Debian Doctor.
+Made with ❤️ in Chapel Hill, North Carolina by Brad Bazemore.

 ## Support